kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

    * - versus, vs.
      - Avoid
      - Use *compared with* instead.
 In a title, you can use *versus* to save space.

-See `Avoid obscure non-English words and abbreviations
-       <../basic-writing-guidelines.html#avoid-obscure-non-english-words-and-abbreviations>`__.
+       See also :ref:`avoid-obscure-words`.
    * - via
      - Avoid
      - Use *through* or *by way of* instead.

-See `Avoid obscure non-English words and abbreviations
-       <../basic-writing-guidelines.html#avoid-obscure-non-english-words-and-abbreviations>`__.
+       See also :ref:`avoid-obscure-words`.
    * - want
      -
      - Use *want*, or another appropriate word, instead of *desire* or *wish*.
    * - we
      - Restricted
      - Use first person judiciously.
-For more information, see `Write to the user by using second person and imperative mood
+For more information, see :ref:`write-to-the-user`.
-       <../basic-writing-guidelines.html#write-to-the-user-by-using-second-person-and-imperative-mood>`__.
    * - web, web page, website, www, home page
      -
      - You can use *the web* as a short form of *the World Wide Web*.
 Use